Call4Cloud | MMP-C | Autopilot | Device Preparation

 Please beware when using Exploit Protection and Export Address Filtering (EAF) you could end up with some issues after the last September updates.

 Luckily Microsoft has already rolled out a fix using the Known Issue Rollback (KIR) feature, it will be distributed to your personal Windows 10 devices using Windows Update.
 But waiting is not always fun or nice when all of your users start complaining.
-When you want to fix it now, the only thing you will need to do is adding a registry key.
+When you want to fix it now, the only thing you will need to do is add a registry key.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Policies\Microsoft\FeatureManagement\Overrides /v 2767781516 /t REG_DWORD /d 0 /f